 Sophia joined Busoye on the Center table and held her shoulder. ‘ Do not listen to the devil.
 He is evil and he wants you to remain in guilt and pain.
 His desire is to kill your joy permanently and destroy your faith in Christ.
 You can’t change what has happened.
 Busoye, Even in the midst of our painful circumstances, God finds a way to send comfort to us.
 You are going to learn to trust God to see you through this.
 You have a son who needs you so much now.
 God will heal your pain just like He healed mine.’

 Busoye ran into her arms.
 ‘Thank you.
 I feel so much better now.’

 ‘I’m here for you.
-We’ll go through this face together. ‘
+We’ll go through this phase together. ‘

 The God of all comfort, who comforts us in all tribulation that we may be able to comfort them which are in trouble, by the comfort wherewith we ourselves are comforted.
 2 Corinthians 1:4.